Shopping Cart

 The Last Yankee tells the story of two couples brought together at a clinic for the chronically depressed.
 Two men, one in his late-forties, the other twenty years older, meet in the waiting room of a New England state mental health facility only to discover that they have done business together in the past.
 Inside the facility, each of their wives recovers from a nervous breakdown.
 While both women struggle with depression and addiction to prescription drugs, the men collide in their experiences and situations – one finds dignity in manual labor and family life, the other in affluence and industry.
 Leroy Hamilton (the last Yankee of the title and a descendant of America's founding father Alexander Hamilton) has spent his life as a highly skilled carpenter.
 His wife, Patricia, the daughter of Swedish immigrants and herself the mother of seven children, cannot reconcile what she considers to be Hamilton's deliberate under-achievement with her own family's grasping attempts at assimilation and affluence.
 Purposefully foregoing her anti-depression medication for a number of weeks, Patricia has begun to display a new clarity of thought that promises to shatter irrevocably the status quo of her life with Hamilton.
 The older, more affluent couple, share an equally tense marriage despite their prosperity.
 Karen Frick, though, has gone farther down the path of no-recovery than even the more frequently hospitalized Patricia.
 As roommates, Karen and Patricia have been sharing stories about their husbands – and the final meeting between them all, demonstrates the price and rewards of even strained marriages.
 The Last Yankee is an exploration of American society, unfulfilled dreams, and the complexity of relationships.

-The Last Yankee received a simultaneous premiere in 1993 at the Manhattan Theatre Club (MTC) in New York City and at London's Young Vic, before transferring to the West End's Duke of York's Theatre.
+The Last Yankee received a simultaneous premiere in 1993 at the Manhattan Theatre Club (MTC) in New York City and at London's Young Vic, before transferring to the Duke of York's Theatre where it went on to hold the record for the longest running Arthur Miller play in the West End.
 The play has become a favourite scene study vehicle in acting classes and workshops and, while the play is rarely performed professionally, it remains a popular choice for community theatre productions and is an ideal choice for high school drama contests and festivals.

 Cast: 3 female, 2 male